-1. An ultrasound is usually performed within the first two months following the surgery.
-Your child also may have a renal scan scheduled after the ultrasound.
-Your doctor will instruct you on the date and sequence of these tests.
+An ultrasound is often times performed within the first two months following the surgery.
+Your child may have a renal scan scheduled after the ultrasound.
+Your doctor will instruct you on the date, sequence of these tests, and whether they are needed.